 And what does that effort come down to?

-The easiest way to ensure your sweater has a bit of structure without losing its relaxed air?
+The easiest way to ensure your sweater has a bit of structure without losing its casual air?
 The combination of pushing its sleeves up a bit + the (by now) famous half-tuck.
 It’s a quick way to whip a shapeless garment into shape, and give it an actual, current look.

 I wouldn’t recommend a full tuck, just because of the sheer volume of fabric, but the half-tuck is perfect.